madara1719/aqloss-arm/README.md

 Builds and publishes an **aarch64 (ARM64) AppImage** of [Aqloss](https://github.com/nokarin-dev/Aqloss), a Flutter + Rust lossless music player that upstream currently ships only as x86_64 on Linux.

 This is a third-party CI wrapper, not affiliated with the Aqloss author.
 It doesn't fork or modify the app — it checks out the upstream source at a given tag and compiles it as-is.

+Obviusly i don't made aqloss, all credits go to [nokarin](https://www.nokarin.xyz/)

 ## How it works